umigv/nav-onboarding-2024/README.md

 Use the subscriber section of the following article as a reference when creating the subscriber: [ROS Publishers/Subscribers](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html).

 Looking things up, researching, and reading documentation are perhaps the most useful skills you will need in ARV.
 Chat GPT can be a valuable resource as well.
-When you're ready to test your code, run `colcon build` (make sure to only do this in the arv_ws directory) to build your node.
-Make sure to run `source ~/arv_ws/install/setup.bash` in each new terminal you open and after building, or your changes won't have any effect.
+When you're ready to test your code, run `colcon build` (make sure to only do this in the arv-ws directory) to build your node.
+Make sure to run `source ~/arv-ws/install/setup.bash` in each new terminal you open and after building, or your changes won't have any effect.
 Run the PizzaBotController node with the following command:
 ```bash
 ros2 run pizza_bot pizza_bot_controller_node
 ```